So you want to be a mocker?

 Travel.

-We compete in eight tournaments per year.
-This season, we're already planning trips to California, Florida, and Washington, DC, among others.
+We compete in at least eight tournaments per year.
+Last season, we took trips to New York, Chicago, and Washington, DC, among others.

 Hardware.

-Virginia Mock Trial won the national championship in 2006 and 2007 and came a single ballot from appearing in the national final round in 2005, 2010, 2011, and 2013 as well.
-Since Fall 2005, our program has won 36 tournaments‚ more than half of those it has attended.
-Virginia Mock Trial has won its regional tournament for seven out of the last eight years and its super regional for five years straight.
-Our competitors have won 137 individual awards during the last five years.
-We've also had 10 different competitors named All-Americans during that same time span.
+Virginia Mock Trial won the national championship in 2006, 2007, and 2017.
+We competed in the national final round in 2016, and came a single ballot from appearing in the national final round in 2005, 2010, 2011, 2013, and 2019 as well.
+In total, our program has won 68 tournaments‚ nearly half of those it has attended.
+Virginia Mock Trial has won its regional tournament for thirteen out of the last seventeen years and its super regional for six out of the last eleven.
+Our competitors have won 400 individual awards.
+We've also had 33 different competitors named All-Americans.
 Don't think that just because it's your first year doing mock trial you won't be successful.
 We've had first-year competitors compete in the national final round and be named All-Americans.
 So dust off some shelf space.
 You'll probably need it.